jmcabo/iphoneMatic/README.md

 --jm

+Installation notes:

+     The script doesn't require extra modules to do the image extraction to hardlinks.
+     But to do the Notes exporting, the following modules are required:

+           pip install bs4
+           pip install pytz
+           pip install biplist

+      in ubuntu linux one can do:

+           apt-get install  python3-biplist  python3-bs4

+    Alternatively one can edit iphoneMatic.py to comment exportNotes() and so those python modules are not required.

+           #Export notes:
+           # matic.exportNotes()

 Appendix 1: To view HEIC files natively in Windows, a codec is necessary.
 Microsoft charges $1 for the codec at:

       https://apps.microsoft.com/detail/9nmzlz57r3t7